If you enjoy 10 pin bowling and watching movies, this unique and spectacular family home could be just the ticket

-The Grade II listed Bath House in West Hill Road is one of the most historic homes in the town.
+The Bath House in West Hill Road is Grade II listed and one of the most historic homes in the town.
 Its past tells stories of a school swimming bath, a church and a glass factory.
 Completely dilapidated on purchase, the vendors have renovated it into a family property complete with a bowling alley and home cinema.

 With a plethora of fine and fun features, exciting entertaining spaces meet comfortable family living all under one roof.
 It is on the market for £1.5m with Fine and Country estate agents.
 Full details are on the Zoopla website.
 All photos by Zoopla.
 Read more: www.hastingsobserver.co.uk/lifestyle/homes-and-gardens/take-a-look-at-this-stunning-country-house-in-sussex-influenced-by-work-of-a-world-renowned-architect-3399338